 If you’re looking for a more serious and involved route for detoxing, the following articles will help you get your energy back faster so you can get to feeling better than ever!

-However, it becomes much easier to deal with things if there is a time in the future where you can see your troubles being lifted.
 So, how long do caffeine withdrawals last?
-Well if you quit caffeine cold turkey without any supplementation or change in diet, it can take up to 30 days (in our experience) for things to return roughly to normal.
+Well if you quit caffeine cold turkey without any supplementation or change in diet, it can take up to 30 days (in my experience) for things to return roughly to normal.
 In some instances, people report continuing to improve for 2-3 months after quitting.
+How’s that for depressing?
+However, if you put it off, you’re only delaying the inevitable as your caffeine tolerance increases as well as your symptoms.

 The jury is still out on whether it is better to quit caffeine cold turkey or taper off slowly but here is the summary: while tapering off you will have reduced symptoms (obviously, since there is caffeine still in your system) but it will lengthen the total recovery time because your body will still have to return to baseline once you have zero caffeine intake.